 So, what about those annoying noises invading your space from outside the room, as well as the booms of your favorite action movie permeating rooms beside your theater?
 Unfortunately, this problem is not as easily overcome.
 But if the noise from a laundry room, bathroom, children’s playroom, or even outside street traffic is causing further disturbances in the acoustical characteristics of that special place where you go to relax, you will need to fix the problem.
 Your family and neighbors will appreciate it, too.

 This solution is actually one that must be planned for before you decide to do only the simpler remediations previously discussed, because it entails ripping out all of the existing sheetrock in the room so that sound-proofing wool insulation can be installed.
 This heavier, denser insulation further enhances the acoustics of the room, killing reverberations and “hollow” sound, as well as keeping nuisance noises out of the room.

 When the new sheetrock is installed, it should be ½ to ¾ inch thick.
 It is also very helpful to coat the studs with an adhesive, such as Liquid Nails, as the sheetrock is being installed.
 Doing so further dampens vibrations that could be caused by the sheetrock panels vibrating against the studs.

 At AV Enthusiast, we understand that all of these needed interventions can seem overwhelming.
 But we are here to help!
 We provide the expertise to help you design your project for maximum acoustical integrity and are dealers for some of the best products in the industry, including acoustical treatments from Kinetics Noise Control and theater-friendly furnishings from Jaymar and BDI.

 To schedule a consultation in your home, call us at 256.882.5081.
-Or drop by our Huntsville office at 514 Madison Street on any Saturday from 10 AM to 3 PM.
+Or drop by our Huntsville office at 514 Madison Street during normal office hours of Mon-Fri, 9-5 or Saturday 10-3.